Looking to add some beautiful, warm tones to your photos?

 Split toning is a great tool to add more character to our photographs, and in this case, add a warmer tone to our image — so just like all the other adjustments, be careful not to go overboard.

-I hope you learned how to add warm tones in your image and edit warm tones in Lightroom.
+I hope you learned how to add warm tones to your image and edit warm tones in Lightroom.

 This is my 5 step process that I always run through when editing.